Are you a mystery fan? If you are, you’ve probably heard, read, or watched a movie about the fascinating Bermuda Triangle!

 A Vincent Price-narrated documentary on the Bermuda Triangle offered a $100,000 reward for anyone who could solve the Bermuda Triangle mystery.

-Do you have any interesting or fun facts about the Bermuda Triangle that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Bermuda Triangle?
+Share them in the comments below!